joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_03a-Manage_Azure_Resources_by_Using_the_Azure_Portal.md

 1. In the target **Resource group** text box, select the remaining resource group _[ex: rg2-az104-student01]_.
 On the Review tab, select the checkbox **I understand that tools and scripts associated with moved resources will not work until I update them to use new resource IDs**, and click **Move**.

-    >**Note**: Do not wait for the move to complete but instead proceed to the next task.
+    >**Note**: You need to wait for the move to complete before proceeding to the next task.
 The move might take about 10 minutes.
+Now is a good time to stretch your legs and take a short break while the migration completes.
 You can determine that the operation was completed by monitoring activity log entries of the source or target resource group.
-Revisit this step once you complete the next task.

 #### Task 3: Implement resource locks